 First year courses

 Bachelor European Law School year 1 compulsory courses

+Faculty of Law

 An Introduction to Law

+Full course description

 Subjects covered in the course: Foundations of Law, Sources of Law, Legal Reasoning, Basic Legal Concepts, Property Law, Contracts, Tort Law, Criminal law, Human Rights, International law, Law of Europe, Administrative law, Tax law, Constitutional law, Procedural law, Philosophy of law.

+Course objectives

 This is an introductory course to legal studies.
 It has a broad spectrum of 15 subjects that aims at teaching the fundamental concepts of the main disciplines of law.
 Having completed this course successfully, the student will be acquainted with many of the subjects they will encounter during their bachelor legal programs.
 Moreover, she will have exercised several skills, including critical reflection, legal reasoning, reading sources of law, solving cases, and communicating about the outcomes.

+Recommended reading

 The course uses a book written by the Faculty of Law at Maastricht University called:

 • 'Introduction to Law'

 and published by Springer.

-PRI1002

-Period 1

-30 Aug 2021

-22 Oct 2021

-Print course description

-ECTS credits:

-12.0

-Instruction language:

-English

-Coordinator:

-• A.M.
-Waltermann

-Teaching methods: PBL, Lecture(s) Assessment methods:
+PRI1002 Period 1 5 Sep 2022 28 Oct 2022 Print course description ECTS credits: 12.0 Instruction language: English Coordinator: • A.M.
+Waltermann Teaching methods: PBL, Lecture(s) Assessment methods: